-When prescribed for Frequent/Planned Replacement Wear, the PureVision Multi-Focal Contact Lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eve care professional.
+When prescribed for Frequent/Planned Replacement Wear, the PureVision contact lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care professional.
 The lens may be disinfected using a chemical disinfection system.